-The Home Affordability Refinance Program (HARP) is a refinance program created to assist homeowners struggling with financial hardships, seeking more affordable payment plans.
+The Home Affordability Refinance Program (HARP) is a refinance program that was created to assist homeowners who are struggling with financial hardships, and seeking more affordable payment plans.
 The underlying concept of HARP is to prevent the housing market from crashing like in 2008, which led to a severe economic recession.
 Due to its unique features, many borrowers do not fully understand this beneficial program.
-To address this issue, here are the most common frequently asked questions regarding the HARP 2.0 refinance program:

 Do I qualify for HARP 2.0?

 Generally, mortgages must satisfy the following three primary criteria in order to be eligible for a HARP 2.0 refinance through Freddie Mac or Fannie Mae:

 Does Fannie Mae or Freddie Mac own my mortgage?